HOA Rules and Regulations

 D. For Sale Signs: An Owner or an Owner’s realtor may display no more than one (1) professional “For Sale” sign on a Lot (two signs may be installed, one on each street, If the property is bordered by two streets).

 i.
 The sign must be placed on the property and not in the right of way, which would hinder ground maintenance functions.
-An information tube should be attached with handouts that further describe the property for sale.

 E. Open House Signs.
 Open house signage is limited to “Open House” directional sign(s) and a standard sign by the owner’s realtor.
 These signs may be placed 1 hour prior to the event and must be removed within 1 hour after the event.